 Monterey is located in Central California on the coast, so we are about 2 to 2.5 hours from San Francisco.
 We also have a regional airport, Monterey Regional, which is located about 10 minutes from the Expo and host hotels in downtown Monterey.
 We encourage people to fly into Monterey if possible.
 There are direct flights from Phoenix and Denver into Monterey, and the rates are usually reasonable.
 From the airport, you can take Lyft/Uber to your hotel.

 How Many Runners Do You Have?

-We have to limit the marathon to 4,500 runners.
+We have to limit the Big Sur Marathon to 4,500 runners.
 We pull from all 50 states and 20 countries, and it’s about 55 percent women and 45 percent men.